Lum Pao-Hua

 Lum Pao-Hua (林寶華, 1906–1965) was an Australian born tennis player (born Stephen Gordon Lum) who later represented China.
+He was a quarter finalist in singles at the 1927 Australian Championships.
 Lum was born in Melbourne and his father was a Chinese born merchant.
 He modeled his game on Gerald Patterson's.

 In 1928, he moved to China, represented China in Davis Cup, and became a Chinese citizen.
 While in China, he befriended many famous Chinese people, including the last emperor Puyi.
 During the War, Lum was spared being tortured by a Japanese general because he wanted to learn to play tennis.

+Career

+He played his first tournament at the Royal South Yarra Championships in 1924.

 In 1926, Lum lost in round one of the Australasian championships to Ernest Rowe.
+The same season he reached the finals of the South Australian Championships in Adelaide where he lost to Ernest Rowe.

 At the 1927 Australian championships, Lum beat Jack Cummings.
 Cummings had just recovered from a bout of scarlet fever and was not at his best.
 Lum played well, often finishing off points at the net.
-Lum lost in the quarter finals to James Willard.
-At the French in 1936, Lum lost in round one to Pierre Goldschmidt.
-At Wimbledon 1936, Lum lost in round one to Josef Siba.
-In 1949, Lum moved to Hong Kong.
+Lum lost in the quarterfinals to James Willard.